alexandershaw4/aoptim/README.md

 %
 %   x[p,t+1] = x[p,t] + (b*V) *-dFdx[p]  ... where b is optimised using fminsearch
 %
+% where V maps between a (reduced) parameter subspace and the full vector.
 % dFdx[p] are the partial derivatives of F, w.r.t parameters, p.
 (Note F =
 % the objective function and not 'f' - your function).
 See jaco.m for options,
 % although by default these are computed using a finite difference